zekearneodo/ephys-analysis/README.md

 We'll hack on and merge branches as needed during the hackathon.

 ## approach (for dummies)

+If you have code written already that works toward these ends, do the following...

 if you are not already familiar with this process you might enjoy these hopefully interpretable steps (using the language of MAC OSx)
 - Clone the repository on your local computer.